 Upcycle a Flea Market Vintage Toolbox

 The other day I posted a picture of this vintage toolbox I found at the Long Beach Antique Swap Meet.
 It’s fairly large and beat up and I bought it for $20.00.
 I asked my Facebook friends: “Help: I have this old wooden toolbox that I’d like to use for entertaining.
 Carry drinks, plates, napkins, glasses, condiments, even fresh flowers in it or use it as a coffee station.
 I want to stencil some words on it.
 What should it say??”
 I got some great answers (and funny ones too) and decided on “Bon Vivant”.
+Bon Vivant is a person who enjoys a sociable lifestyle.
+I thought this was perfect for an entertainment caddy to use during parties in my home.
 Here’s how I did it and turned it from trash to treasure.

 Stenciling the Vintage Toolbox

 - Acrylic Craft Paint (2 or more colors)